 Author: Liu Guohong, Director of Department of Finance Industry

-Editor’s Note: COVID-19, which originated in Wuhan, ran rampant during China’s Spring Festival.
+Editor’s Note: COVID-19, ran rampant during China’s Spring Festival.
 Currently, as the epidemic has been gradually brought under control and remains stable, we need to be alerted to inappropriate response by government departments at different levels, such as frequently rolling out economic policies or extending them to an undue degree, as they may lead to elevated local debt levels, inflation and even economic stagflation.
 Policies aimed to deal with the epidemic should stabilize market expectations and maintain market ecology, and not swing from side to side.
 It is important to reinvigorate the market and protect its fundamental mechanisms from harm, instead of taking over everything.

 From the demand side, the epidemic coincides with the Spring Festival holiday.
 Consumption including catering, accommodation, tourism and entertainment has almost dried up.
 By far, we still cannot estimate how long consumption will remain stagnant, as this depends on the duration of the epidemic.
 The current complexities in international economy and trade make it difficult to rely on external market for rapid compensation of demand.

 From the supply side, the lockdown of cities and roads and the suspension of work in response to the epidemic have resulted in a large number of stranded workers, short supply of production materials and shrinking sales of enterprises, threatening the survival of many small, medium and micro enterprises, while further impelling the shift of the global supply chain out of China since the onset of Sino-U.S. trade frictions in 2018.
 As they help businesses survive and address human resource issues, government departments shall also closely watch for the potential de-linking of domestic and global sectors, including economy and trade, science and technology and other fields of international exchanges, as well as the resulting cyclical collapse of profit-making capacity.